 In February we returned to site to conduct the survey.
-This was to be a geo-referenced survey and we chose to use ground control points and manually collect their locations using a survey pole and base station for later post-processing (PPK).
+This was to be a geo-referenced survey and we chose to use ground control points and manually collect their locations using a survey pole and base station for later post-processing.

-The base station was firstly set up to be run for 2 hours.
+Firstly, the base station was set up to collect satellite data for 2 hours.
 In this case we used the Emlid Reach RS GNSS that we use for our own RTK drone setup.
-However, we are happy to use which ever survey equipment clients prefer such as those from Leica and Trimble.
+However, typically we use which ever survey equipment clients prefer such as those from Leica and Trimble.
 In our test we knew the accuracy of the Emlid would still be several magnitudes better than the accuracy of positioning information available from the drone.
-We laid out 12 ground control points along the length of the route with square/diamond patterns indicating the center point where the position would be taken with the rover pole.
+We laid out 12 ground control points along the length of the route with square/diamond patterns indicating the center point.
+Tthe position was then taken from this point with the rover pole and later tagged in the drone imagery.

-In this case since the mission was a demonstration and we were close to residential property we chose to use the DJI Mavic 2 Pro.
-Typically we would use the DJI Matrice, S1000 or heavy lift drone with a full frame camera such as the Sony A7 range.
+In this case since the mission was a demonstration and close to residential property so we chose to use the DJI Mavic 2 Pro.
+Typically we would use a drone platform with higher image quality such as the DJI Matrice or heavy lift drone with a full frame camera.
 For mission planning we chose Drone Deploy with a one pass Nadir grid with standard settings at a low altitude of 20m.
-The mission was flow collecting 199 images of 5472×3648.
+The mission was flow collecting 199 images of 5472×3648 resolution.
 Some blurring was observed due to poor winter light.
 After the mission was flow we measured the position of the GCPs before clearing up.

 From the results we observed holes in the point cloud due to the dense wood branches over the pathway.
 This led to a poor contour model as seen below.
 This was disappointing but highlighted the importance of planning in accordance with the task which Drone Deploy alone didn’t consider.